-Will Flat Management Be Effective or Fruitless for Your Organization?
+Will Adopting a Flat Organizational structure Be Effective or Fruitless?

 According to Mercer’s Global Talent Trends Study 2017*, 93 percent of companies are planning an organizational redesign in the next 2 years.
 Many of those organizations will be shifting from a traditional, hierarchical approach to a flatter management structure.

-If your organization is considering adopting a flatter management style, it’s good to consider the advantages and disadvantages of flat management.
+If your organization is considering adopting a flatter management style, it’s good to consider these advantages and disadvantages of flat management:

 Advantages of flat management

 Flat management, or even a network-based organizational structure, can provide multiple benefits for organizations at a time when the number of decisions is increasing and leaders must focus on strategic issues more than the day-to-day work.
-We often see organizations shifting from a hierarchical system with a top-down chain of command to a flatter structure in an attempt to:
+We often see organizations shifting from a hierarchical system with a top-down chain of command to a flatter structure in an attempt to become more efficient.

 These flatter organizational structures allow decisions to be made where the work happens and by those with expertise in the specific technology, techniques, challenges, and skills in the business area.
 Leaders then can be focused more on strategic issues and supporting their employees versus doing as much of the daily work.
 Reducing the amount bureaucracy allows organizations to be more nimble and thus, more competitive.